 I was only home one day and was already stressed out.
 What was I going to do now that I was left out of my friends secret club again.
 I had no idea if I was ever going to get in.

 I still had my book I was writing.
-I just needed to finish it so I could see if I had actually sold my sole or not.
+I just needed to finish it so I could see if I had actually sold my soul or not.
 I had done one or two chapters while stuck in the Brees but I really wanted to finish the damn thing.

 That’s when my mom suggested that I go to my uncles for the week.
 He has a piece of land near Blackhawk that’s nice and quiet.
 My cousin had a trailer I slept in while I was there.